AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 series_2.hover([0, 1, 5, 10, 11, 16, 17, 20]);
 ```

-If you need to unhover a number of points automatically in some case, use {api:anychart.core.SeriesBase#unhover}unhover(){api} method.
-You can define the points you'd like to unhover or leave the method with no parameters - this will unhover all points of the series.
+If you need to disable the hover state for a number of points automatically, use the {api:anychart.core.SeriesBase#unhover}unhover(){api} method.
+You can specify the points or leave the method with no parameters - in this case it affects all points of the series.

 ```
 chart.title().listen("mouseOut", function() {